OpenSSE/crypto-tk/README.md

  $ [sudo] apt-get install build-essential scons libtool libssl-dev libgmp-dev
 ```

-You can then install the Boost and libsodium as for Ubuntu 14.
+You can then install libsodium as for Ubuntu 14.
 For RELIC, use one of the scripts `install_relic_easy.sh`, `install_relic_gmp.sh`, or `install_relic_x64_asm.sh` depending on the arithmetic you prefer.

 #### Mac OS